Molli railway: History

 The route was worked daily by 13 pairs of trains.
 In 1976, the then district of Rostock added the train to the district's list of heritage monuments.
 On 1 October 1995, an operating company, consisting of Bad Doberan district and the towns of Kühlungsborn and Bad Doberan, took over the line from the Deutsche Bahn.
 Today the public-private company, operating under the name of Mecklenburgische Bäderbahn Molli (Mecklenburg Seaside Resort Railway Molli) is based in Bad Doberan.
 This railway company is not to be confused with the Mecklenburgische Bäderbahn AG, which opened the Rövershagen Kleinbf - Graal-Müritz line on 1 July 1925, running it until 1949 when East Germany's Deutsche Reichsbahn took over the enterprise.
 The terminus of Kühlungsborn West is home to the Molli Museum and the depot.

 On 27 February 1997, the Mecklenburgische Bäderbahn Molli, together with the transport companies of Rostocker Straßenbahn, DB Regio AG Nordost, Regionalverkehr Küste, Weiße Flotte and antaris founded the Warnow Transport Association (Verkehrsverbund Warnow).
 Since then, the Molli Railway accepts weekly and monthly passes from the association's range of services.
 Tickets from the Deutsche Bahn pricing system, including the state tickets and the Schönes-Wochenende-Ticket ("Happy Weekend Ticket"), are however not recognized since the change of operator.

-The tracks between Heiligendamm and Bad Doberan were damaged during the summit so that the train services were cancelled for two further days.